 Applications: Driving scene understanding, Object detection, Collaborative perception, Human behavior, Mobile robotic systems.

-2019 System of Systems Engineering Special Issue Associate Editor of Systems engineering, The Journal of the International Council on Systems Engineering (INCOSE), Wiley.
+Associate Editor of the Special Issue on System of Systems Engineering, 22(6) 2019 Systems engineering, The Journal of the International Council on Systems Engineering (INCOSE), Wiley.

 Program co-chair of the IEEE – 13th Intl.
 System of Systems Engineering Conference (SoSE 2018), June 19-22, 2018.
 Sorbonne Université – Campus Pierre et Marie Curie, Paris, France.